 Mount Etna provided Lyell with more evidence of the slow pace of our planet.
 In between lava layers, he found thick layers of oysters, meaning that the time span between lava flows was significant.
 And lava flows had built Etna to a height of more than 10,000 feet.
 Indeed, Lyell wrote about aqueous processes that eroded rock, and igneous processes that produced more rock, as the principal forces shaping landscapes.

 In 1831, King's College, London, awarded Lyell the geology chair.
 He lasted just three years there.
 The Church of England dominated the institution's thinking, and Lyell wanted to "free the science from Moses."
 Early on, Lyell wearied of the naturalist William Buckland's teachings due to Buckland's biblical interpretation of geology.
 Perhaps a more practical concern was that geology lectures were extracurricular, meaning he could expect little income.
-He turned to authorship, and by the late 1830s, he was president of the Geological Society.
+He turned to authorship, and by the late 1830s, had become president of the Geological Society.

 Some modern historians have argued that the way Lyell portrayed his intellectual rivals, the catastrophists, was unfair.
 He accused them of looking to supernatural causes of landscape features, but many of them did no such thing; they simply suspected that events like earthquakes had happened on a larger scale in the geologic past than at present.
 In fact, using the present to explain the past, as Lyell recommended, is an approach that must be used with caution.
 Extrapolating from a single year or even a century may not work — such a short time span isn't likely to reproduce all the events that have shaped the landscape.
 Extrapolating from longer time spans is more effective.